Vishal-Perla/s3-image-uploader/README.md

 A user selects an image, previews it, and uploads it to S3.
 After uploading, a public URL is shown that links directly to the file stored in your AWS S3 bucket.

+## 🧩 Practical Use Cases

+### 1. User Profile Uploads
+Used in web apps to let users upload profile pictures (e.g., social networks, e-commerce dashboards).

+### 2. Content Management Systems (CMS)
+Allows editors/admins to upload media (images, banners, thumbnails) for articles or pages.

+### 3. E-commerce Product Images
+Lets store owners upload product photos to an S3 bucket and store the image URLs in a database.

+### 4. Portfolio/Blog Platforms
+Creators can upload and host images for their blog posts or portfolio galleries securely.

+### 5. Mobile or Web App Backend
+Common pattern for any React frontend + Node backend + AWS S3 file hosting setup.

 ## ✍️ Author
 - Vishal Perla
 - Computer Science Student